sayd-mateen/Fork_Control/README.md

 # Fork_Control

-Uses semaphores to control the output of the parent and child process in the C program.
+This program is to demostrate a usage of binary semaphore.
+In this context, we show that parent and child to alternate printing a text message to a screen.